nhn/tui.calendar/docs/en/apis/options.md

 };
 ```

 You can collapse duplicate events in the daily/weekly view.
-The default value is `false`, duplicate events are handled in the same way as normal events.
+The default value is `false`.
+The calendar handles duplicate events in the same way as normal events.
 When it is `true`, **events with the same `title`, `start`, and `end`** are classified as duplicate events, and **the last event** among them is expanded during initial rendering.
-If you want to filter duplicate events based on your criteria, set `getDuplicateEvents`.
-If you want to choose which event is expanded during initial rendering, set `getMainEvent`.
+If you want to filter duplicate events based on your requirements, set `getDuplicateEvents`.
+And if you want to choose which event is expanded during initial rendering, set `getMainEvent`.

-`getDuplicateEvents` should return sorted duplicate events in the order you want them to appear.
+`getDuplicateEvents` should **return sorted duplicate events in the order you want them to appear**.
 The return value of `getDuplicateEvents` is the parameter of `getMainEvent`.

 ```js
 calendar.setOptions({